PageBot/PageBot/Examples/08_MarkDown/EmbeddedPython.md

 # all text after this code block flows into there.
 ~~~

-Blocks of text [p] are glued together here possible.
+Blocks of text [p] are glued together here if possible.

 **This is another block in a different [strong] style.**